shivdeepbisurkar/Projects-SmartHomeApp-/README.md

 # SmartHome Application (Assignment_2)

 ## Prerequisites

-Before proceeding with the installation, make sure your system meets the following prerequisites:
+Before proceeding with the installation, ensure that your system meets the following prerequisites:

-1. **Java Development Kit (JDK):** Ensure that you have Java SE Development Kit (JDK) 8 or higher installed on your system.
+1. **Java Development Kit (JDK):** Make sure you have Java SE Development Kit (JDK) 8 or higher installed on your system.

 2. **Apache Tomcat:** Download and install Apache Tomcat from the official website.